How to adopt an attitude of gratitude during tough times

 Look ahead to the future

-Keep in mind that the COVID pandemic rose and receded, economic cycles rise and fall, and millions of people around the world are taking action to try to ease the climate crisis.
+Keep in mind that the COVID pandemic rose and receded, economic cycles rise and fall, and millions of people around the world are taking action to effect positive change or offer support and protection to those in need.

 “If you’re struggling with feeling gratitude in your current situation, project yourself into the future and imagine how grateful you’ll be when your circumstances change,” says Emmons.
 “This is a defiant attitude that insists that gratitude is the best approach to life, no matter what.”